Newborn care

 The first month of life is the most vulnerable period

-The large majority of newborn deaths (78 per cent) are due to complications related to prematurity, intrapartum events such as birth asphyxia and trauma, congenital abnormalities and lower respiratory infections.
+The majority of newborn deaths (79 per cent) are due to complications related to prematurity, intrapartum events such as birth asphyxia and trauma, congenital abnormalities and lower respiratory infections.
 Thus, targeting the time around birth with proven high impact interventions and quality care for small and sick newborns may prevent close to 80 per cent of newborn deaths.
 The Every Newborn Action Plan calls for an increased focus on the time around birth with targeted high impact interventions as a strategy for reducing not only newborn deaths but also maternal deaths and stillbirths, generating a triple return in investment.

 Newborn care data